Our signature event, the ConnecT1D Family Camp welcomes families impacted by Type 1 Diabetes who have children of all ages.

 Signing up is easier than a 3:00 AM blood test.

 Family Camp's biggest hit: You!

-Check back here for more information about when volunteer applications will open for the 2017 Family Camp.
-You can be a junior counselor (age 13-15), camp counselor or an event volunteer.
+2017 Volunteer Registration Application is now open!
+You can be a Counselor in Training (age 13-15), Counselor (ages 16-18), Lead Counselor (18+) or an Event volunteer.
 Camp is awesome because of the counselors.
 You can help change a life for a kid with Type 1 Diabetes.